therealchuckliu/MCWeather/README.md

-# AM207 Project - A dive into Bayesian Weather Modelling
+# AM207 Project - A dive into Bayesian Weather Modeling